Get help nowCall or Text 988

 Gratitude and Mental Health

 As we approach the Thanksgiving season, it is interesting to take a look at gratitude and how it affects our mental health.
 Many of us acknowledge the goodness in our lives and are thankful especially at Thanksgiving.
 Yet, being grateful on a consistent basis has been shown to positively impact us in our relationships and our mental health.
 It can even help to relieve stress, anxiety, and depression.

-Gratitude helps people recognize that goodness can be larger than they are by recognizing other people, nature, or a higher power.
-It can assist people in becoming more social and developing healthier relationships.
+Gratitude helps people recognize that goodness can be larger than themselves by recognizing other people, nature, or a higher power.
+It can assist people in becoming more social and even developing healthier relationships.
 The positive social relationships are also associated with improved coping skills which in turn encourage resiliency.